-August 11–23, TrAP Tromsø and the Municipality of Tromsø collaborate to present a whole week of cultural activities.
-There will be concerts, cultural events, workshops and much more.
+August 11–23, TrAP Tromsø and the Municipality of Tromsø collaborated to present a whole week of cultural activities, with concerts, cultural events, workshops and much more.
 See the full program at facebook/internasjonaluke

 MUSIC: Back to School Festival

 Tromsø: Stortorget, August 24.
-We are creating a free festival for all the pupils from the Upper Secondary Schools in Tromsø, in collaboration with DKS Tromsø and RakettNatt.
-Maxida Marak, DAGNY, Bendik and Gurls are among the artists performing.
+We created a free festival for all the pupils from the Upper Secondary Schools in Tromsø, in collaboration with DKS Tromsø and RakettNatt.
+Maxida Marak, DAGNY, Bendik and Gurls were among the artists performing.